 This first clinical trial was immediately followed by an exploratory Phase IIa study in psoriasis.
 This study was successfully completed in 2017.

-In 2018, MetrioPharm initiated a Phase II dose-finding study in psoriasis.
-This was successfully completed in 2019: clinical efficacy was demonstrated for MP1032 and the excellent safety profile was confirmed.
+In 2018, MetrioPharm AG initiated a Phase II dose-finding study in psoriasis.
+This was successfully completed in 2019: clinical efficacy was shown for MP1032 and the excellent safety profile was confirmed.